worldcoin/orb-software/README.md

 # orb-software
 Open source software for [the orb](https://worldcoin.org/blog/engineering/opening-orb-look-inside-worldcoin-biometric-imaging-device).

+See the releases page and [the changelog](CHANGELOG.md) for more info.

 ## Contributing

 We plan to accept contributions at a later date, but do not have bandwidth to review PRs